tobytwigger/laravel-settings/docs/_docs/create-settings.md

     protected boolean $shouldEncrypt = false;
 ```

 You can also make the default behaviour be that encryption is not automatic, but can be turned on with `$shouldEncrypt = true`.
 To do this, set `encryption` to `false` in the config file.
-Anonymous settings use this default behaviour to encrypt or not encrypt settings.
+Anonymous settings use this default behaviour to determine if settings should be encrypted.

 #### Complex data types